Getting Started

 author:

 This is an example of nesting, where we are providing multiple input sources under a single key.
 If we break the format (e.g., by having author: name on one line and -name on the next line) we will get an error message and the document will not render.
+This is a good demonstration of how YAML headers can be fussy.

-You can also list multiple authors within [], with each author separated by commas.
+You can also list multiple authors within [], with each author separated by commas:

 Date